supahcraig/CLDR/Demos/CDP Experiences/OperationalDb Experience.md

 * ???
 (4) <env prefix>-vm-e7-00, 01, 02, 03 (m5.2xlarge)

- Creating a COD instance spins up a new data hub cluster in your datalake, backed by these additional EC2 instances:
+ Creating a COD instance spins up a new data hub cluster in your datalake, backed by 9 additional EC2 instances:

  opdb-prefix is the name of the data hub, and is of the form `cod-gobbledygook`